-Domino Island, an unpublished thriller novel by Desmond Bagley will be published by HarperCollins on 16th May 2019.
-The publishing house released the news on 12th October 2018 at the Frankfurt Book Fair (Frankfurter Buchmesse), during the fair’s 70th anniversary year.
+Domino Island, an unpublished thriller novel by Desmond Bagley, originally due for publishing on 16th May 2019, was published by HarperCollins on 9th May 2019.
+The publishing house first released the news on 12th October 2018 at the Frankfurt Book Fair (Frankfurter Buchmesse), during the fair’s 70th anniversary year.

 Domino Island, which had a working title of ‘Because Salton Died’, together with related correspondence, came to light in 2017 found among the author’s papers held at the Howard Gotlieb Archival Research Center in Boston, USA.